Being Mary Jane Season 4, Episode 14 Recap: Feeling Friendless

 Advertisement

 Dang, Mary Jane.
-You save words like “incendiary” and “verbal diarrhoea factory” for when they insult your mom, not your distant boo.
+You save words like “incendiary” and “verbal diarrhea factory” for when they insult your mom, not your distant boo.

 Advertisement